distillpub/post--multimodal/src/paper.md

-import SvelteInline from './svelte-inline' import Todo from './diagrams/todo' import Todos from './diagrams/todos'
+import SvelteInline from './svelte-inline' import Todo from './diagrams/todo' import Todos from './diagrams/todos' import {mref, geo_ref} from './util_mdx.js'

-<div><Todo to="Nick" value={4}>Come up with a hero draft</Todo><Todo to="Nick" value={3}>Find better quote from Quiroga</Todo><Todo to="Chris" value={8}>Dataset examples</Todo><Todo to="Chris" value={8}>Add citations</Todo></div>
+<div><Todo to="Nick" value={4}>Come up with a hero draft</Todo><Todo to="Nick" value={7}>Make all activations in conditional probabilities into standard deviations, start from zero, improve footnote</Todo><Todo to="Nick" value={3}>Find better quote from Quiroga</Todo><Todo to="Nick" value={4}>How do we render equations?
+Mdx + distill aren’t playing nice</Todo><Todo to="Chris" value={4}>Dataset examples in interactive diagrams</Todo></div>

 In 2005, a letter published in Nature described human neurons responding to specific people, such as Jennifer Aniston or Halle Berry <d-cite bibtex-key="quiroga2005invariant" />.
 The exciting thing wasn’t just that they selected for particular people, but that they did so regardless of whether they were shown photographs, drawings, or even images of the person’s name.
 The neurons were multimodal.
 As the lead author would put it: "You are looking at the far end of the transformation from metric, visual shapes to conceptual… information." <d-footnote>Quiroga's full quote, from <a href="https://www.newscientist.com/article/dn7567-why-your-brain-has-a-jennifer-aniston-cell/">New Scientist</a> reads: "I think that’s the excitement to these results.
 You are looking at the far end of the transformation from metric, visual shapes to conceptual memory-related information.
 It is that transformation that underlies our ability to understand the world.
 It’s not enough to see something familiar and match it.
 It’s the fact that you plug visual information into the rich tapestry of memory that brings it to life."
 We elided the portion discussing memory since it was less relevant.</d-footnote>

 We report the existence of similar multimodal neurons in artificial neural networks.
 This includes neurons selecting for prominent public figures or fictional characters, such as Donald Trump, Lady Gaga, and Spiderman.<d-footnote>Some of the figures we found neurons for are divisive.
-It should go without saying that having a dedicated neuron simply reflects the prominence of these figures in the training data, collected in [2019?].
-Being divisive increases this prominence, because divisive figures are more likely to be extensively discussed on the Internet.
+Having a dedicated neuron reflects the prominence of these figures in the training data -- which was collected in 2019 and likely emphasizes content from around that time -- and how much they influence captions when present.
+Being divisive can cause figures to be more extensively discussed on the Internet, and may also cause them to more strongly influence captions.
 In the case of the Donald Trump neuron, it seems likely there would have also been a Hillary Clinton neuron if data had been collected in 2016 instead.
-(There are other neurons which respond to Hillary Clinton in addition to other topics.) </d-footnote><d-footnote comma>It’s important to note that the vast majority of people these models recognize don’t have a specific neuron, but instead are represented by a combination of neurons.
+(There are other neurons which weakly respond to Hillary Clinton, but more strongly fire for other content.) </d-footnote><d-footnote comma>It’s important to note that the vast majority of people these models recognize don’t have a specific neuron, but instead are represented by a combination of neurons.
 Often, the contributing neurons are conceptually related.
-For example, the Trump neuron fires (albeit more weakly) for Mike Pence, contributing to representing him.</d-footnote><d-footnote comma>Some of the neurons we found seem strikingly similar to those described in Quiroga et al [].
-The Donald Trump neuron we found might be seen as similar to Quiroga et al’s Bill Clinton neuron.
-A Star Wars neuron we find seems analogous to a biological Star Wars neuron described Quiroga et al’s follow up paper [].
+For example, the Trump neuron fires (albeit more weakly) for Mike Pence, contributing to representing him.</d-footnote><d-footnote comma>Some of the neurons we found seem strikingly similar to those described neuroscience.
+The Donald Trump neuron we found might be seen as similar to Quiroga et al’s Bill Clinton neuron <d-cite bibtex-key="quiroga2005invariant" />.
+A Star Wars neuron we find seems analogous to a biological Star Wars neuron described Quiroga et al’s follow up paper <d-cite bibtex-key="quiroga2009explicit" />.
 And although we don’t find an exact Jennifer Aniston neuron, we do find a neuron for the TV show “Friends” which fires for her.</d-footnote> Like the biological multimodal neurons, these artificial neurons respond to the same subject in photographs, drawings, and images of their name:

 import HalleBerry from './diagrams/halleBerry/index.svelte'